Announcing the 2021 Rheem Apprentice Plumber Grants Recipients

-We would like to thank the 202 applicants, their employers, TAFE/RTO teachers and support staff, as well as plumbing merchants for their continued support of the Grants in 2020.
+We would like to thank the 187 applicants, their employers, TAFE/RTO teachers and support staff for their continued support of the Grants in 2021.

 Why does Rheem run the Rheem Apprentice Plumber Grants program?